dlsstanford/Liri-node/README.md

 ## Commands

 LIRI can run the 3 following commands:

 >node liri.js my-tweets

 - This will show your last 20 tweets and when they were created at in your terminal/bash window.

->node liri.js spotify-this-song '<song name here>'
+>node liri.js spotify-this-song 'song name here'

 - This will show the following information about the song in your terminal/bash window